lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Events.md

 @endjson
 ```

-For systems that have subelements:
+For systems that have subelements: Azimuth Drives Thermal (4), Elevation Drives Thermal (2) and ModbusTemperatureControllers(5).

 ``` plantuml
 @startjson